• Skip to primary navigation

 Wrapped dates frying in skillet.

-Fill a skillet with a shallow layer of organic canola oil (or other high heat oil).
+Fill a skillet with a shallow layer of oil.
 Bring to a medium high heat.

 Fry the wrapped dates until they are browned on one side.
 Carefully flip using the toothpicks and/or a spatula.
 Continue frying until they’re fully browned on all sides.